Upper School Course of Study

 - English: 4 years including one Senior Elective

-- Music & Performing Arts: 1 year Music course in Grade 9.
-Students can choose from any of the Music course offerings to fulfill this requirement.
+- Music & Performing Arts: 1 year Music course

-- Physical Education: 4 years including health education in Grade 10.
+- Physical Education: 4 years including Health Education in Grade 10.

 Explore BWL's Upper School Course of Study by grade level, subject, and program below.
+Click here for a downloadable and searchable Course of Study.

 - Special Programs